-4 The International Sail Endorsement is appended to a certificate of competency and remains valid only for so long as the certificate of competency is valid.
+The International Sail Endorsement is appended to a Certificate of Competency and remains valid only for so long as the candidates' Certificate of Competency is valid.

-5 The International Sail endorsement is revalidated every five years subject to a minimum of 60 days service (see note 2) in the deck department on sail vessels not less than 24m length overall or 80gt.
+The International Sail endorsement is revalidated every five years subject to a minimum of 60 days service (see note 2) in the deck department on sail vessels not less than 24m load-line length or 80gt.